Why should I record wildlife?

-There are many ways to submit a record to BRERC; you can choose whatever suits you best.
+There are many ways to submit a record to BRERC; you can choose the best method for you.

-You can download and print out our recording forms, and return them to us by post.
+You can download and print our recording forms, and return them to us by post.

 Or save a recording form or spreadsheet to your computer, and e-mail it back to us.